 Chopped Garlic + Honey

 This is a tried-and-true remedy, and most of us probably have garlic on hand and honey in the pantry, so it’s simple to make.
-Garlic is fantastic for banishing symptoms of colds and flu, and for boosting the immune system.
+Garlic is fantastic for banishing symptoms of colds and flu, and for supporting the immune system.
 Mince or crush one large clove of garlic and down it with a spoonful of honey to help it go down easy.
 You can also try this trick with a bit of cinnamon too, which adds extra anti-inflammatory properties.

 Ginger is another wonderful anti-inflammatory herb and as natural cold and flu remedies go, it has a lot to offer.
 It reduces nausea, alleviates pain from a sore throat, reduces cold symptoms, and stimulates the part of the immune system that produces anti-bodies, amping up your body’s natural defences.
 My ginger tea recipe is a favourite of mine during cold and flu season and if you’re feeling brave, you could add a bit of garlic to this one too!

-Lemons, limes, oranges and citrus fruits are loaded with Vitamin C, a potent antioxidant that shortens the length of the common cold and boosts immunity.
+Lemons, limes, oranges and citrus fruits are loaded with Vitamin C, a potent antioxidant that shortens the length of the common cold and supports immunity.
 Our adrenal glands use up a ton of Vitamin C during times of stress – and illness is certainly a stressful situation in our bodies.
 You can juice citrus, eat whole oranges or grapefruit, or add slices to hot or cold water.
 And don’t forget to use the zest – there is a concentration of nutrients in the zest, too.

 Here is one of my favourite warm elixir recipes to help me keep my immune system running optimally.Print

-The effectiveness of natural cold and flu remedies may depend on your constitution when you start taking them and your tolerance for the ones that aren’t as tasty.
+The effectiveness of natural cold and flu remedies may depend on your constitution and resilience when you start taking them and your tolerance for the ones that aren’t as tasty.
 Try experimenting with some of these to discover which ones work best for you and your family.
 And let me know if there are more natural cold remedies not listed here that work for you!